Special Educational Needs

 How are children with SEND included in all aspects of school life at St Mary’s?

-All children have access to quality first teaching, using a range of teaching styles to suit different learning needs.
-A broad and balanced curriculum is delivered to all.
+All children have access to a broad and balanced curriculum which is delivered to all through quality first teaching and ordinarily available provision.

 All classes are supported by a Teaching Assistant for every English and Maths lesson.
 Foundation Stage classes have access to Teaching Assistants/Nursery Nurse all day, alongside experienced class teachers.

-Interventions or ‘catch up’ groups are led by a Teacher or Teaching Assistant.
+Interventions are led by a Teacher or Teaching Assistant.

 All school trips and visits are fully inclusive.
 For residential trips, there is close liaison with the venue and preliminary visits are organised if needed.